CrypticSignal/video-quality-metrics/README.md

 Example: `python main.py -ovp original.mp4 -p medium fast faster -crf 18 -ssim -psnr`

 # [2] Overview Mode:
 A recent addition to this program is "overview mode", which can be used by specifying the `--interval` and `--clip-length` arguments.
 The benefit of this mode is especially apparent with long videos, such as movies.
 What this mode does is create a lossless "overview video" by grabbing a `<clip length>` seconds long segment every `<interval>` seconds from the original video.
 The transcodes and computation of the quality metrics are done using this overview video instead of the original video.
-As the overview video can be much shorter than the original, the process of trancoding and computing the quality metrics is much quicker, while still being a fairly accurate representation of the original video because instead of grabbing one particular segment, the program goes through the whole video and grabs, say, a 2 seconds long segment every 60 seconds.
+As the overview video can be much shorter than the original, the process of trancoding and computing the quality metrics is much quicker, while still being a fairly accurate representation of the original video as the program goes through the whole video and grabs, say, a 2 seconds long segment every 60 seconds.

 Example: `python main.py -ovp original.mp4 -crf 17 18 19 --interval 60 --clip-length 2`

 In the example above, we're grabbing 2 seconds (`--clip-length 2`) every minute (`--interval 60`) in the video.
 These 2-second long clips are concatenated to make the overview video.
 A 1-hour long video is turned into an overview video that is 1 minute and 58 seconds long.
 The benefit of overview mode should now be clear - transcoding and computing the quality metrics of a <2 minutes long video is **much** quicker than doing so with an hour long video.

+*An alternative method of reducing the execution time of this program is by only using the first x seconds of the original video (you can do this with the `-t` argument), but **Overview Mode** provides a better representation of the whole video.*

 # What data is shown in the table?
 The following data is presented in a table and saved as a file named **Table.txt**: